krustowski/crazy-race-life-2/README.md

     + Randomized customer locations and targets
     + Increased commissions for the taxi rides with done count
     + Areas of operation: LV, SF, LS, or whole map
++ Tow Missions
+    + Car impound service
+    + Bonus for a new vehicle model (per mission)
+    + Increased commission for the tow mission count and distance from SF Docks
 + Teams
     + Custom salary per team
     + Special commands available